eeshanayak/enayak-coe332/homework02/README.md

 # Read Animals

-The read_animals.py script breeds 2 randomly generated animals as parents into a child by combining their traits
+The read_animals.py script breeds 2 randomly generated animals as parents into a child by combining their traits.

 ## Generate Animals
 The generate_animals.py script generates a dictionary with the key “animals” and a value of a list of dictionaries, each dictionary representing an animal with a randomly generated “head” from a set of choices, randomly generated “body” from the pentname library, and random number of “arms” and “legs” which add up to the “tail”.
 The dictionary is dumped into a json file specified by the user.